Lentil Fritters (“Daler Bora”)

 NOTE: if your ball disintegrates when you put it into the oil, something has gone horribly wrong and you should probably give up because your oil will be ruined.
 If the oil is salvageable, you can try adding some (chickpea) flour to your mixture to help it bind together better but this will detract from the deliciousness of the fritters if you have managed to get them right first time.

 Expert tip: If, instead of balls, you just drop small chunks of the batter into the oil, you can get a slightly different, crunchier snack.
-Also, if you don’t like deep-frying, you can make the mixture into flat patties and shallow fry.
+If you don’t want to deep-fry, you can make the mixture into flat patties and shallow fry.